-Natural gas pipelines, owned by Tennessee Gas Pipeline Company (An El Paso Corporation Company), runs along the region's southern edge.
+Natural gas pipelines, owned by Kinder Morgan, Inc. run along the region's southern edge.
 The system's trunk lines originate in the southern Louisiana/Texas/Gulf of Mexico area, travels northeast through the country and region, divides in Hopkinton, Massachusetts, and terminates in Gloucester, Massachusetts, Providence, Rhode Island and Concord, New Hampshire.
 The main lines cut through ten area communities from Tolland in the west to Holland in the east.
 These mainlines are 24-inch and 30-inch diameter pipelines.

 A lateral line also runs north from Southwick to Northampton.
 This lateral is 8-inch diameter pipeline and becomes a 12-inch diameter pipeline north of Cook Road in Easthampton.
 This lateral serves Berkshire Gas, Holyoke Gas, Westfield Gas and Bay State Gas Companies.
-Additionally, Tennessee Gas has two laterals originating from its compressor station in Agawam, MA: a 10-inch lateral that feeds Bay State Gas in Agawam, MA and an 8-inch lateral that feeds the Berkshire Power plant located in Agawam, MA.
+Additionally, two lateral pipelines originate from a compressor station in Agawam, MA: a 10-inch lateral that feeds Bay State Gas in Agawam, MA and an 8-inch lateral that feeds the Berkshire Power plant located in Agawam, MA.

 There are several natural gas distribution companies in the Pioneer Valley providing service to the region's communities via their own network of pipelines.
 Identification of these individual pipeline networks is outside the scope of this report.
-All, however, are fed by the main Tennessee Gas trunk lines.
+All, however, are fed by the main trunk line.